spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/introduction.md

 ### Blade

 You can use the attachment and collection components in regular forms.
-Behind the scenes these components use Livewire, but no Livewire knowledige is needed to use them.
+Behind the scenes these components use Livewire, but no Livewire knowledge is needed to use them.

 - [Handling uploads with Blade](/docs/laravel-medialibrary/v9/handling-uploads-with-media-library-pro/handling-uploads-with-blade)